Psychotherapist and Counsellor, MA MBACP

 This therapist has indicated that they belong to an Accredited Register.

 I specialise in adult ADHD which has different traits and presentation from ADHD in childhood, and which is greatly misunderstood and underdiagnosed in the UK.

 £75.00 per session

 Free initial telephone session

 The initial consultation is by telephone and lasts up to 30 minutes.
 This is free of charge and is a chance to discuss what has brought you to therapy and to see whether we both feel we might work well together.

-Subsequent sessions are 50 minutes and cost from £70.
+Subsequent sessions are 50 minutes and cost £75

 I am available online on weekdays during the day or in the evening.
-When restrictions are lifted I will also resume face to face sessions in Wimbledon.
+When restrictions are lifted I also offer face to face sessions in Wimbledon.